SciML/ModelingToolkit.jl/docs/src/basics/Events.md

 Notice, with generic discrete events that we want to occur at one or more fixed times, we need to also set the `tstops` keyword argument to `solve` to ensure the integrator stops at that time.
-In the next section we show how one can bypass this needed by using a preset-time callback.
+In the next section we show how one can avoid this by using a preset-time callback.

 Note that more general logical expressions can be built, for example, suppose we want the event to occur at that time only if the solution is smaller than 50% of